-licence or the personal licence is suspended. premises which can reasonably be considered to condone, 7.
-The responsible person must ensure that - 3.
-Every supply of alcohol under this licence must be made or authorised by a person who holds a personal licence. encourage or glamorise anti-social behaviour or to refer to the effects of drunkenness in any favourable manner; (a) where any of the following alcoholic drinks is sold or supplied for consumption on the premises (other than 4.
-(1) The responsible person must ensure that staff on relevant premises do not carry out, arrange or participate in any irresponsible promotions in relation to the premises. (e) dispensing alcohol directly by one person into the mouth of another (other than where that other person is unable to drink without assistance by reason of a disability). alcoholic drinks sold or supplied having been made up in advance ready for sale or supply in a securely closed container) it is available to customers in the following measures - (2) In this paragraph, an irresponsible promotion means any one or more of the following activities, or substantially similar activities, carried on for the purpose of encouraging the sale or supply of alcohol for consumption on the premises 5.
-The responsible person must ensure that free potable water is provided on request to customers where it is reasonably available. (i) beer or cider: 1⁄2 pint; (ii) gin, rum, vodka or whisky: 25 ml or 35 ml; and (iii) still wine in a glass: 125 ml; (a) games or other activities which require or encourage, or are designed to require or encourage, individuals to; 6.
-(1) The premises licence holder or club premises certificate holder must ensure that an age verification policy is adopted in respect of the premises in relation to the sale or supply of alcohol. (b) these measures are displayed in a menu, price list or other printed material which is available to customers on the premises; and (i) Think a quantity of alcohol within a time limit (other than to the solution of the period on the premises before the cessation of the period in which the responsible person is Rethorised to sell or supply alcohol), or (2) The designated premises supervisor in relation to the premises licence must ensure that the supply of alcohol at the premises is carried on in accordance with the age verification policy. (c) where a customer does not in relation to a sale of alcohol specify the quantity of alcohol to be sold, the customer is made aware that these measures are available. (ii) drink as much alcohol as possible (whether within a time limit or otherwise); (3) The policy must require individuals who appear to the responsible person to be under 18 years of age (or such A responsible person in relation to a licensed premises means the holder of the premise licence in respect of the (b) provision of unlimited or unspecified quantities of alcohol free or for a fixed or discounted fee to the public or to a group defined by a particular characteristic in a manner which carries a significant risk of undermining a licensing objective; older age as may be specified in the policy) to produce on request, before being served alcohol, identification bearing their photograph, date of birth and either - (a) a holographic mark, or premises, the d (c) provision of free or discounted alcohol or any other thing as a prize to encourage or reward the purchase and consumption of alcohol over a period of 24 hours or less in a manner which carries a significant risk of undermining a licensing objective; (b) an ultraviolet feature. (d) selling or supplying alcohol in association with promotional posters or flyers on, or in the vicinity of, the
+licence or the personal licence is suspended.

+- 3. Every supply of alcohol under this licence must be made or authorised by a person who holds a personal licence. - 4.
+(1) The responsible person must ensure that staff on relevant premises do not carry out, arrange or participate in any irresponsible promotions in relation to the premises. - (2) In this paragraph, an irresponsible promotion means any one or more of the following activities, or substantially similar activities, carried on for the purpose of encouraging the sale or supply of alcohol for consumption on the premises - (a) games or other activities which require or encourage, or are designed to require or encourage, individuals to; - (i) drink a quantity of alcohol within a time limit (other than to drink alcohol sold or supplied on the premises before the cessation of the period in which the responsible person is authorised to sell or supply alcohol), or - (ii) drink as much alcohol as possible (whether within a time limit or otherwise); - (b) provision of unlimited or unspecified quantities of alcohol free or for a fixed or discounted fee to the public or to a group defined by a particular characteristic in a manner which carries a significant risk of undermining a licensing objective; - (c) provision of free or discounted alcohol or any other thing as a prize to encourage or reward the purchase and consumption of alcohol over a period of 24 hours or less in a manner which carries a significant risk of undermining a licensing objective; - (d) selling or supplying alcohol in association with promotional posters or flyers on, or in the vicinity of, the premises which can reasonably be considered to condone, encourage or glamorise anti-social behaviour or to refer to the effects of drunkenness in any favourable manner;